• Skip to primary navigation

 Other easy and healthy salad recipes

-• Blue cheese, apple, grape and walnut salad recipe
+• plated blue cheese, apple, grape and walnut salad

 A simple, healthy and delicious black lentil salad with soft and earthy beluga lentils, honey roast carrots, pomegranate and crumbled feta.